arzwa/MultilocusIsland/docs/draft-hapdip2.md

     \label{eq:gff}
 \end{align}
 where, similarly, $s_{i,a} = s_{i1} + s_{i01}$.
-It is worth stressing that the gff is a function of the actual differentiation between the mainland and island population, and that although we assume migration is sufficiently rare, we do *not* assume that alleles of the type introduced by migrants are rare.
+It is worth stressing that the gff is a function of the differentiation between the mainland and island population, and that, although we assume migration is sufficiently rare, we do *not* assume that alleles of the type introduced by migrants are rare.
 We shall often highlight the dependence of the gff on the allele frequencies by